Terms of Business

 Payment For Our Services In Addition To Insurer’s Charges

 We will provide details of the premium including any fees, taxes and charges separately from the premium before your insurance arrangements are concluded.
-New Business & Renewals – up to £1,000 (Pounds) Mid-term adjustments – up to £20 (Pounds) Cancellations – £30 (Pounds), Duplicate documents – up to £20.00 (Pounds).
+New Business & Renewals – maximum fee of £1,000 (Pounds), Cancellations – £30 (Pounds).
+We don’t charge any administration fees for adjusting your policy mid term.

 The insurer pays us a percentage commission from the total premium when we arrange a policy.
 In some circumstances the insurer may pay an additional bonus if the type of policy reaches specific profit targets.
 You have the right to request details on how much we’ve earned from your policy at any point by contacting us.